 - DoD Security Clearance.
 Due to the nature, location, and mission of the operations these pilots are involved in, a minimum of a SECRET clearance is required, but most jobs prefer TOP SECRET or higher.
 If you had a clearance in your previous job, the key is to make sure that clearance doesn’t get revoked or expire because it can take a year or more for a new clearance to be approved.

 - Flying Skills.
-Specific numbers vary from job to job, but in addition to a minimum total number of Pilot in Command flight hours (usually 1,000+), many contracts require at least 300 Pilot in Command flight hours, some in specific types of aircraft.
+Specific numbers vary from job to job, but in addition to a minimum total number of Pilot in Command flight hours (usually 1,000+), many contracts require at least 300 (of the 1,000) Pilot in Command flight hours to be in specific types of aircraft.
 It’s easy to see why there are so many retired and former military aviators in these jobs, but civilians who earn their flight hours on their own time and have no military background can be just as qualified.

 - Valid FAA License.
 Most contracts require a minimum of a commercial/instrument rating.
 In addition, a type rating may be required depending on the aircraft.
 Of course, an ATP is always the desired license.